thunderbird89/esf/stories/story-angels-in-armor.md

 > "Rabbi Horowitz, the name 'Golems' - which we first heard from Colonel Mazar - is rooted in Jewish tradition.
 But these machines are protecting Palestinian civilians.
 Does the legend still fit?"

 **Rabbi Horowitz (nodding):**
 > "Strangely, it does - the irony is not lost on the faithful.
 The Golem of Prague was made of clay - not to kill indiscriminately, but to *protect*.
 It was a creature of commandment, not vengeance.
 And who is to say what counts as 'clay' today?
 Metal?
 Circuitry?
 If it moves with purpose and enforces justice... perhaps it is Golem enough.
 The symbolism was never about the form.
-It was about the *function* - a being summoned when human hands fail to shield the innocent."
+It was about the *function* - a being summoned when human hands fail to shield the innocent.
+Perhaps with our actions, we summoned them here."

 **Emily Zhao:**
 > "Dr. Mehra, from the Hindu perspective - do any stories come to mind?"